 Burning Man Decompression in Moscow was a 24-hour event this year.
 It is organized by an all-volunteer staff, and no artists, DJ or performer is paid for participating.
 It’s as much a party as a social experiment in creating a community based around Burning Man’s principles and lifestyle.
 While the party lasts the weekend, the community around the event is yearlong, and the ‘meaning’ of Burning Man is conveyed through volunteerism and self-expression, acceptance and gifting.
 We connect the principles with our community, and the results are as unique as the community, yet you have that playa feeling the minute you step inside.

-Burning Man culture can be seen here is many ways, yet for me one stands out.
-Really stands out, flying colors, blinky lights and all.
+Burning Man culture can be seen here in many ways, yet for me one stands out.
+Really stands out.
+Flying colors, blinky lights, and all.
 It’s as much a Burning Man principle as a way of life for me, and I want to tell you a bit about what it’s like to Radically Express yourself, Moscow-style!

 Radical Self Expression is a rather radical concept here.
 It won’t be a surprise to most that Moscow scores low on the ‘let your freak flag fly’ scale.
 It’s usually black jeans and white t-shirts at the techno parties, the same stilettos and miniskirts at the mainstream clubs.
 This city is full of creativity and oozes fashion, but when it comes to donning something with a bit of flare on the dance floor, Moscow Decompression event is helping to pave the way.

 There really is nothing quite like this event in Moscow.
 Clubs?
 Sure!
 Good electronic music and world-class DJs?
 Every weekend.
 Theater, dance, art?
 This is Russia, of course!